 So if you are feeling nostalgic about your Pembroke (Dock) Grammar School days, interested in contacting your former school friends or are just amused by the old Photos, then this is the place for you!

-There are sections devoted to sharing student and staff Memories and featured News items about past pupils and teachers, including Islwyn Griffiths and the late Roland Mathias.
+Memories and featured News items about past pupils and teachers, including the late Islwyn Griffiths and Roland Mathias among many others.
 Don't forget to keep up with social items as well.
 There's always something new, so check often at the bottom of the page for new content.

 Author, broadcaster and past pupil, Phil Carradice has written an engaging article on the History of Pembroke Grammar School from its inception exclusively for The Penvro!